Healthy Homes Assessment Onekawa

 Draught Stopping Onekawa

-Draughts may lead to dropping temperatures within households.
-A draughty house costs more to heat, meaning wasting money and energy.
+Draughts may lead to lower temperatures in houses.
+A draughty house costs more to heat, meaning wasting energy and incurring higher costs.

-If you are able to feel external air entering or an unobstructed draught coming from a hole or gap and you can feel it, it is most likely a gap or hole that requirements sealing in somehow.
-Cracks or gaps with large gaps must be stopped permanently.
-Cracks that are greater than 3mm and allow air to enter or exit of the home require the sealing.
-For example, if an open fireplace isn’t used it can cause draughts and should be shut from.
-Property managers and landlords are accountable for ensuring that such draughts are squelched as much as possible.
+If you can feel external air flowing in or the sound of a clear draught emanating from a gap or hole and you are able to feel it, it’s likely to be a gap or an opening that requirements sealing in some way.
+Cracks or gaps with large gaps must be fixed permanently.
+Gaps greater than 3mm that allow air in or out within the home need sealing.
+In the case of an open fireplace isn’t used it can cause draughts and should be blocked off.
+Property managers and landlords are accountable for ensuring such draughts are eliminated as much as possible.

-There is no require to cover up holes or gaps that are part of the construction.
-For instance, small gaps around doors and windows could be necessary to allow movement of the building when the home heats and cools, so that they are able to be closed and opened instead of instead of being stuck.
-We will examine every window and door during an Healthy Homes assessment of your rental property.
+There is no need to block up intentional holes or gaps in the construction.
+For instance, small gaps around doors and windows could be necessary to allow for movement within the building when the household is heated and cools in order to let them be opened and closed rather than sticking.
+We will inspect the windows and doors in your Healthy Homes assessment of your rental property.

 draught stopping building inspections